-Compass tattoo originated as a common ink choice for fishermen and sailors, as they believed the designs would bring them good fortune during their travels and would always guide them home.
-Nowadays, the compass is the universal sign for wanderlusters who find fulfillment in constant travel.
-In the same way that sailors felt they brought good luck, wanderers consider the compass design a symbol of good luck and safe travels.
+Compass tattoos originated as a common ink choice for fishermen and sailors, as they believed the designs would bring them good fortune during their travels and would always guide them home.
+Nowadays, the compass is the universal sign for all those who find fulfillment in constant travel.
+In the same way that sailors felt they brought good luck, wanderers and travelers consider the compass design a symbol of good luck and safe travels.
 Even the arrows hold meaning, signifying the promise of adventure in all directions.

-From the use of color to different simplifications, these 30 compass tattoos show you that there are a million and one ways to customize the design.
-If you’re looking for adventure wherever you go or just want a tattoo that will help you get home safely, here’s some inspiration for your next compass ink.
+From the use of color to different simplifications, these 27 compass tattoo ideas show you that there are a million and one ways to customize the design.
+If you’re looking for adventure wherever you go or just want a tattoo that will help you get home safely, check out some stunning compass tattoo inspiration to get inspired for your new ink.

 Minimalist Compass Tattoo